Rational curves on O'Grady's tenfolds: Introduction and notation

 \begin{cor} Let \(X\) be an \(\OG10\) manifold such that there exists a polarization \(h\) on \(X\) with \((X,h)\in \mathfrak M_{(10,1)}\cup\fM_{(28,1)}\cup\mathfrak M_{(178,2)}\cup \mathfrak M_{(448,2)}\).
 Then, given an irreducible uniruled divisor $i:D\hookrightarrow X$, the subgroup

 is independent of the chosen irreducible uniruled divisor.
 Here we are using the notation \(\CH_0(X)_\QQ:=\CH_0(X)\otimes_\ZZ \QQ\). \end{cor}

+\begin{rem} Observe that any \(\OG10\) manifold \(X\) admitting a Lagrangian fibration with a relative theta divisor satisfies the hypotheses of Corollary \ref{cor Chow}.
+Indeed, the Neron-Severi group of such variety contains an hyperbolic lattice: it is generated by the class \(b\) of the Lagrangian fibration, which is isotropic, and the relative theta divisor \(\theta\), which is such that \(q_X(\theta,b)=1\) (see \cite[Lemma 1]{sawon} and \cite[Lemma 3.5]{sacca.birational}). \end{rem}

-It is interesting to remark that the subgroup $S_1\CH_0(X)_\QQ$ here introduced is the first block of a conjectural filtration $S_\bullet \CH_0(X)_\QQ$ of the 0-Chow group \(\CH_0(X)_\QQ\) of a projective ihs manifold \(X\), introduced by Voisin in \cite[Definition 0.2]{voisin.remarks}.
-This conjectural filtration gives, in the case of projective ihs manifolds, a geometric realization of the very well known (conjectural) Bloch-Bogomolov filtration of $\CH_0(X)_\QQ$; we refer to \cite{voisin.remarks} for the details and the precise definitions. \\
+It is interesting to remark that the subgroup $S_1\CH_0(X)_\QQ$ introduced in Corollary \ref{cor Chow} is the first block of a conjectural filtration $S_\bullet \CH_0(X)_\QQ$ of the Chow-0 group \(\CH_0(X)_\QQ\) of a projective IHS manifold \(X\), introduced by Voisin in \cite[Definition 0.2]{voisin.remarks}.
+This conjectural filtration gives, in the case of projective IHS manifolds, a geometric realization of the well known Bloch-Beilinson filtration of $\CH_0(X)_\QQ$; we refer to \cite{voisin.remarks} for the details and the precise definitions. \\

-The existence of ample uniruled divisors on ihs manifolds of Beauville's deformation type has been studied by Charles, Mongardi and Pacienza \cite{CPM} in the $\K3^{[n]}$ case, and by Mongardi and Pacienza \cite{mongardi.pacienza}, \cite{mongardi2019corrigendum} in the \(\K_n(A)\) case.
-In both cases, the authors have proved that for any polarized ihs manifold out of finitely many connected components of the moduli space of polarized ihs manifolds of the respective Beauville's deformation type, there exists a multiple of the ample divisor that is linearly equivalent to a sum of uniruled divisors.
+The existence of ample uniruled divisors on IHS manifolds of Beauville's deformation type has been studied by Charles, Mongardi and Pacienza \cite{CPM} in the $\K3^{[n]}$ case, and by Mongardi and Pacienza \cite{mongardi.pacienza}, \cite{mongardi2019corrigendum} in the \(\K_n(A)\) case.
+In both cases, the authors have proved that for any polarized IHS manifold out of finitely many connected components of the moduli space of polarized IHS manifolds of the respective Beauville's deformation type, there exists a multiple of the ample divisor that is linearly equivalent to a sum of uniruled divisors.
 In the $\K3^{[n]}$-case the existence result is optimal as a combination of \cite{CPM} and \cite{oberdieck.shen.yin}. \\

 The strategy used in this article to prove the existence of ample uniruled divisors on \(\OG10\) manifolds is the following.
-We find explicit examples of polarized ihs manifolds \((X,h)\in \fM_{\OG10}^{pol}\) such that a multiple of the polarization \(h\) has a representative that is uniruled, and then conclude that the same holds true for any element in the connected component of \(\fM_{\OG10}^{pol}\) containing \((X,h)\), thanks to a result of deformation of rational curves ruling a divisor on an ihs manifold.
+We find explicit examples of polarized IHS manifolds \((X,h)\in \fM_{\OG10}^{pol}\) such that a multiple of the polarization \(h\) has a representative that is uniruled, and then conclude that the same holds true for any element in the connected component of \(\fM_{\OG10}^{pol}\) containing \((X,h)\), thanks to a result of deformation of rational curves ruling a divisor on an IHS manifold.
 This strategy was already used in \cite{CPM} and \cite{mongardi.pacienza} for the \(\K3^{[n]}\) and \(\K_n(A)\) case.